DIAL Components

 LLM Adapters

-LLM Adapters unify the APIs of respective LLMs to align with the Unified Protocol of AI DIAL Core.
+LLM Adapters unify the APIs of respective LLMs to align with the Unified Protocol of DIAL Core.
 Each Adapter operates within a dedicated container.
 Multi-modality allows supporting non-textual communications such as image-to-text, text-to-image, file transfers and more.